shlajin/heaven-queue-backend/README.md

 - `FailingJob.perform_later('Your message')` – useless worker which loves to fail and does it all the time.
 - `SuccessJob.perform_later('Printing message is an expensive operation thus BG job')` - this worker does not fail, but this quality doesn't add any real business value to it.

+## Wait, what about API keys?

+I used my from Google cloud SDK, it picks them up automatically.
+Yeah, it's terrible, but since this code will never run in production I think we can leave this devops stuff behind.

 ## Questions?
 Better ask me directly :D